white731/jest_hw/README.md

 // return true if every item greater than 0 allNumbersGreaterThanZero(numberArray) // => true; use every

-// return true if some item greater than 0 someNumbersAreOdd(numberArray) // => true; use some
+// return true if one or more items in array are odd someNumbersAreOdd(numberArray) // => true; use some

 // return array double and even